Sarah-LB/HomeLearning/README.md

 -   Trying to obtain cards of the same size with the same image dimensions but with good proportions across the range of screen sizes.

 -   Contact form was working locally but when posting the form on the deployed app it was generating a 500 error.
-After hours of frustration, I contacted Tutor Support, who suggested migrating with a heroku prefix and all was solved.
+After hours of frustration and tourbleshooting/attempted fixes, I contacted Tutor Support, who suggested migrating with a heroku prefix and all was solved.

--   Originally teh review form has a user field which I wanted populated with the logged in user's username and readonly.
-After attempting many different combinations of form, view and html and not quite managing to mamke any of them work as needed, I decided to place the username outside of the form with the same results as I had hoped for.
+-   Originally the review form had a user field which I wanted to populate with the logged in user's username and for it to be readonly.
+After attempting many different combinations of form, view and html and not quite managing to make any of them work as needed, I decided to place the username outside of the form which had the desired result.

+-   The edit review form caused some issues.
+I was orginally declaring a specific instance of the form, editing the form data and then saving it to the database.
+There were lots of errors!
+I eventually realised that the form didn't contain all the fields in the model so it wasn't able to match the form data to the database record and I needed to update only the specific fields from the form.
+In addition to that, when I edited the instance of the form and pressed submit the form was being declared invalid so I had to move the form declarations around a bit to make it work.

 ### Known Bugs

--   On some mobile devices the checkout page layout gets squashed and the +/- buttons are oddly positioned.

 ## Deployment